s-n-g/battery-alert/README.md

 . ~/.config/sng-batmon/config
 ```

-If no error is occurs, you are good to go.
+If no error occurs, you are good to go.

 <dl>
   <dt>Note</dt>
-  <dd>Any changes made to the configuration file will take effect within the next minute.</dd>
+  <dd>Any changes made to the configuration file will take effect within the next 60 seconds.</dd>
    <dd>If an error occurs, <i>sng-batmon</i> will terminate, so be aware.</dd>
 </dl>